 A marked assignment that has failed can be re-submitted on one occasion.
-Failing the same assignment twice constitutes programme failure, unless there are exceptional circumstances and the trainee has extenuating circumstances which are upheld in accordance with the University's Code of Practice on Assessment.
-Assessed work is usually double-marked by internal programme staff and external NHS-based practitioners, and a robust system of moderation is in place to ensure consistency in the quality of marking and feedback.
+Failing the same assignment twice constitutes programme failure, unless there are extenuating circumstances which are upheld in accordance with the University's Code of Practice on Assessment.
+Assessed work is marked by internal programme staff and external NHS-based practitioners, and a robust system of moderation is in place to ensure consistency in the quality of marking and feedback.

 All documentation related to the programme as a whole, including an outline of the programme philosophy, information concerning the wider university context, details of syllabus teaching units, assessment and marking systems, and copies of relevant programme policy documents, are contained in the Programme Handbook, made available to trainees within their introductory five-week teaching block, and updated on an annual basis.